 - Total Cost for supplies and labor: $2,650.00

-On Friday, October 23rd, right after the drywall guy left for the last time the painter pulled in right away.
+On Friday, October 23rd, right after the drywall guy left, the painter pulled in right away for the last time.
 The painter is the same guy who did the door and insulation.

 First, he had to put a primer coat on all the walls and ceiling.
 He used a paint sprayer, so most of the day was just laying down paper and wrapping parts that won’t be painted.